-In the video below, two teens are fighting on a basketball court.
-At the :20 mark in the video one teen is trapped in a rear naked choke with no knowledge on how to defend the choke.
-He is nearly choked unconscious while he is trapped belly down on the concrete basketball court.
-After he is released from the choke hold, his opponent stands over him and lands several soccer kicks to his head causing further damage.
-The video ends with the victim of the choke still struggling to collect his thoughts.
+In the video below, two teens are fighting on the streets.
+At the 1:17 mark in the video one teen is trapped in a rear naked choke with no knowledge on how to defend the choke.
+He is choked unconscious.
+After he is released from the choke hold, his opponent stands over him and lands a punch causing further damage.

 It is very important to understand basically grappling concepts in a self defense situation including the risks of going into turtle position and going belly down while your opponent is on top of you.
 Also, it is very important to recognize when your opponent might be in position to attack you with a choke and understand how to defend the choke with basic grappling fundamentals.

 Here are a few examples of BJJ and MMA experts showing how to properly escape and defend the back mount and the rear naked choke.